kubermatic/docs/content/advanced/addons/_index.en.md

   controller:
     addons:
       image:
-        repository: "quay.io/customer/addons"
+        repository: "quay.io/customer/addons" # <-- add your repo here
 ```

-3. Add your addon to the list of default addons in `charts/kubermatic/`:
+3. Add your addon to the list of default addons in `values.yaml`:

 ```
 kubermatic: